GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/kgdToughnessDominated/Example.rst

 The constitutive laws
 -----------------------------------------------------------

-The constitutive law ``CompressibleSinglePhaseFluid`` defines default and reference fluid's viscosity, compressibility and density.
-For this toughness dominated example, a negligible fluid viscosity is defined:
+The constitutive law ``CompressibleSinglePhaseFluid`` defines the default and reference fluid viscosity, compressibility and density.
+For this toughness dominated example, ultra low fluid viscosity is used:

 .. literalinclude:: ../../../../../../inputFiles/multiphysics/kgdToughnessDominated_Base.xml
   :language: xml
   :start-after: <!-- Sphinx_Constitutive_CompressibleSinglePhaseFluid -->
   :end-before:  <!-- Sphinx_Constitutive_CompressibleSinglePhaseFluid_End -->

-The isotropic elastic Young modulus and Poisson ratio are defined by the ``ElasticIsotropic`` block.
-We note that the density of rock defined in this block is useless because gravity effect is ignored in this example.
+The isotropic elastic Young modulus and Poisson ratio are defined in the ``ElasticIsotropic`` block.
+The density of rock defined in this block is useless, as gravity effect is ignored in this example.

 .. literalinclude:: ../../../../../../inputFiles/multiphysics/kgdToughnessDominated_Base.xml
   :language: xml